aiplan4eu/AIPlan4Grid/README.md

 # AIPlan4Grid

-This repository contains the code of the AIPlan4Grid agent, which is an agent that uses the [UnifiedPlanning](https://github.com/aiplan4eu/unified-planning) optimization framework in order to solve the [Grid2Op](https://github.com/rte-france/Grid2Op) power grid control problem.
+This repository contains the code of the AIPlan4Grid agent, which is an agent that uses the [UnifiedPlanning](https://github.com/aiplan4eu/unified-planning) optimization framework in order to solve powergrid control problem thanks to the [Grid2Op](https://github.com/rte-france/Grid2Op) modelisation.

 ## Installation of the package